 Submission of a paper to High Temperatures–High Pressures implies that it has not been published or submitted elsewhere.
 Please attach all necessary permissions for any manuscript that includes copyright material, namely extended quotations, figures, tables, and results of government-sponsored research.
 Authors must follow strict ethical rules regarding co-authorship and plagiarism as defined in “guidelines for professional conduct” by the American Physical Society (http://www.aps.org/policy/statements/ 02_2.cfm).
 They are also responsible for obtaining written permission to reprint copyright material.

-Upon acceptance of your paper, the publisher acquires the copyright for unlimited world-wide distribution including electronic media.
-Online versions of published papers are accessible to subscribers of the journal.
+Upon acceptance of your paper, the publisher acquires the copyright for unlimited worldwide distribution including electronic media.
+A list of forthcoming papers that have been peer-reviewed and accepted for publication in HTHP but have not yet been assigned to an issue and are awaiting final changes before going to press can be viewed here.
+After publication, online versions of published papers are accessible to subscribers of the journal.
 In addition, Old City Publishing offers an open access option to authors.
 See the OCP website for details (http://www.oldcitypublishing.com/wp-content/uploads/2016/06/ Reprint-Open-Access-Form-fillable.pdf).

 There are no page charges.
 The corresponding author receives a high-resolution PDF file of the paper.